cs50nestm/web/skittles/README.md

   <iframe src="https://www.youtube.com/embed/oxRwAUQMZgM?modestbranding=1&amp;rel=0&amp;showinfo=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""> </iframe>
 </div>

+## What is Pair Programming

+Pair programming is an agile software development technique in which two programmers work together at one workstation.
+One, the driver, writes code while the other, the navigator, reviews each line of code as it is typed in.
+The two programmers switch roles frequently.

 ## Getting Started
 There is no distribution code for this problem!
 You need to create your web page from scratch.
-Ideas on how to get started include, but are not limited to:
+Ideas on how to get started if you choose to do skittles, include, but are not limited to:

 1. Copy the distribution code for Temperature and remove the code inside the `<body></body>` and `<script></script>` tags to get started.
 2. Create / modify `<title></title>` tags in the head section with the name of your program.